josdem/blog-hugo/content/techtalk/java/executors.md

 itle = "Executors"
 tags = ["josdem", "techtalks","programming","technology","java"]
 categories = ["techtalk", "code","java"]
-description = "Executors is part of concurrency Java API, and it is a high level manging threads.
-Executors typically manage a pool of threads." date = 2024-07-23T09:25:01-04:00
+description = "Executors are part of concurrent Java API, and the intention is to have a high-level managing thread; therefore, executors typically manage a pool of threads." date = 2024-07-23T09:25:01-04:00
 +++

-Executors is part of concurrency Java API, and it is a high level manging threads.
-Executors typically manage a pool of threads.
+Executors are part of concurrent Java API, and the intention is to have a high-level managing thread; therefore, executors typically manage a pool of threads.
 ```java
 ExecutorService executor = Executors.newFixedThreadPool(3);
 ```

-In previous code we are creating a thread-pool with 3 threads.
-You should stop executors, otherwise they keep listening for new tasks, the preferred way to do it is following this recipe:
+In the previous code, we created a thread pool with three threads of capacity.
+It would be best if you stopped executors at some point; otherwise, they will keep listening for new tasks; the most popular way to do it is using the following recipe:
 ```java
 executor.shutdown();
 executor.awaitTermination(MAX_PERIOD_TIME, TimeUnit.SECONDS);
 ```

-Executor shuts down softly by waiting a certain amount of time for termination in current running tasks.
-After `MAX_PERIOD_TIME` seconds executor finally shuts down by interrupting all tasks running.
-Here is the most simpliest executor example:
+The executor shuts down softly, waiting a specific time to terminate current running tasks.
+After `MAX_PERIOD_TIME` in seconds, the executor finally shuts down by interrupting all tasks running.
+Here is the simplest executor example:
 ```java
 import java.util.concurrent.ExecutorService;
 import java.util.concurrent.Executors;